 Healthy Marriage based on Trust and Commitment

 What does it really mean to connect to your partner?
 How well are you and your partner emotionally connected and committed?
 Couples that have a stable relationship feel distressed when the other seems unhappy, depressed, anxious or hurt.
 They are highly attuned to each other’s emotional energy.
 There is a high degree of trust.
 Awareness and the ability to think about others is present in this relationship.

 One the other end there are couples constantly struggling with emotional disconnect.
 There is a lack of mutual respect.
 Each partners mood and emotions are misaligned.
-One feels neutral and upset when the other partner is in distress.
+One feels neutral and upset.
+The other partner is in distress.
 This will make it hard for the couple to make it the long haul in their marriage.
-Both are selfish in their attempts to work on keeping themselves happy instead of learning how to show compassion with each other.
+Both are selfish in their attempts to work on keeping themselves happy, not invested in learning how to show compassion with each other.

 These couples will feel constantly disconnected with issues of trust and feelings of personal attack of events not related.
 The couple assumes the worst and get trapped in frustration, conflict, fear and anger.
 Both constantly have bad feelings towards each other.
 They are concerned with getting their own way.
 Effective listening and communication is not present in these types of relationships.